 Whatever you decide, remember the first rule of diagnosing a disorder – the behaviors have to negatively impact your son and/or your family.
 Nobody should diagnose a disorder simply because “well-meaning” people are bothered by your son’s behaviors, and nobody should diagnose a disorder just because someone acts “different.”
 Quirky is not a disorder.

-(Carl Grody, LISW-S, specializes in family therapy at Grody Family Counseling in Worthington, OH.
+(Carl Grody, LISW-S, specializes in family therapy at Grody Online Family Counseling based in Columbus, OH.
 He’s trained in the Incredible Years parenting program, and he’s the family therapy columnist for Columbus Parent magazine.
-For an appointment with Carl, call 614-477-5565 or e-mail him at firstname.lastname@example.org.
-Evening, weekend, and online sessions are available.)
+For an appointment with Carl, call 614-477-5565 or e-mail him at email@example.com.
+You can also schedule an online session directly at carlgrodylisws.clientsecure.me.
+Evening and weekend sessions are available.)